trueos/pcbsd/src-qt5/docs/preinstall.rst

 .. figure:: images/vbox7.png

 This screen is used to set the size (or upper limit) of the virtual machine.
-If you plan to install PC-BSD® into the virtual machine, **increase the size to at least 20 GB** or you will receive an error during the PC-BSD® installation.
+If you plan to install TrueOS® into the virtual machine, **increase the size to at least 20 GB** or you will receive an error during the TrueOS® installation.
 If you plan to install KDE, GNOME, multiple desktop managers, or applications within the virtual machine, you will probably want to choose at least 50GB.
 Whatever size you set, make sure that your computer has enough free disk space to support it.
 Use the folder icon to browse to a directory on disk with sufficient space to hold your virtual machine.